ntgh0st/kali-build/Readme.md

    * You can modify this to add tools or additional sources as necessary
 * Configures firefox to proxy https traffic with burp suite
 * Configures my zsh and tmux configuration files
-* Configures my gnome shell keybindings via dconf
+* Configures gnome via dconf
 * Configures system wide logging